BrainStormYourWayIn/sierra/README.md

 ## Upcoming

-We're working on making this a templating library for web frameworks
+We're working on making this a templating library for web frameworks.

 ________________________________